 The islands are well known for being home to expatriates from all over the world, many from the US, UK and Europe and Australia.
 They are able to lead an exciting but inexpensive, relaxing lifestyle among beautiful and friendly people, in a warm tropical climate.
 Yes there are cyclones occasionally, but that never stopped Americans living on their Gulf Coast!

-Many thousands of foreigners are already living the 'Philippines dream'.
-See the Philippines Retirement Story below about the real life experience of just one ex-US military man (there are many American and other retired servicemen and personnel living comfortably in the Philippines), Check the various links below to learn more about each location including the variety of accommodation that is available for all budgets.
+Many thousands of these people are living the 'Philippines dream'.
+See the Philippines Retirement Story below about the real life experience of just one ex-US military man (there are many American and other retired servicemen and personnel living comfortably in the Philippines).
+Check some of the links below to learn more about each location, including the variety of accommodation that is available for all budgets.

 Foreign Retirement in the Philippines

 There are numerous islands suitable for tropical retirement.
-Retirement savings, pensions and ongoing income will allow comfortable living. $500 a month would be enough in a rural province.
+Retirement savings, pensions and ongoing income will allow comfortable living.
+Even as little as $500 a month could allow retirement in a rural province.
 In Visayas you will find Boracay and Cebu.
 On Mindanao there is Davao or Puerto Galera, Mindoro where you can live very well on $1,000 and with $1,500 you might even choose Luzon Island with either the Philippines capital Manila, Subic Bay or popular expat 'hangout' and entertainment center Angeles City.

 Note that domestic help such as maids, housekeepers, cooks and drivers are part of Philippines culture and live-in staff costs from $30 a month!

-Some of the attractions of retirement in the Philippines:
+Some of the many attractions of retirement in the Philippines:

 Philippines Retirement Story

 John Welch's life was fading.
 Like a well-worn pair of Jeans, he was losing the colour of his youth.
 Retired at 66 years of age, he just sat around his home.

 Of course, it hadn't always been like that.
 He'd had a good life.
 It just stalled.